Jihad: Post-colonialism

-Qutb preached in his book Milestones that jihad, “is not a temporary phase but a permanent war ...
-Jihad for freedom cannot cease until the Satanic forces are put to an end and the religion is purified for God in toto.”
+Qutb preached in his book Milestones that jihad, "is not a temporary phase but a permanent war ...
+Jihad for freedom cannot cease until the Satanic forces are put to an end and the religion is purified for God in toto."
 Qutb focused on martyrdom and jihad, adding the theme of treachery and enmity towards Islam of Christians and especially Jews.
 If non-Muslims were waging a "war against Islam", jihad against them was defensive, not offensive.
 He insisted that Christians and Jews were mushrikeen (not monotheists) because (he alleged) they gave their priests or rabbis "authority to make laws, obeying laws which were made by them [and] not permitted by God" and "obedience to laws and judgments is a sort of worship".

 Later ideologue, Muhammad abd-al-Salam Faraj, departed from some of Qutb's teachings.
 While Qutb felt that jihad was a proclamation of "liberation for humanity" (in which humanity has the free choice between Islam and unbelief), Faraj saw jihad as a mean of conquering the world and reestablishing the caliphate.
 Faraj legitimized lying, attacking by night (even accidentally killing innocents), and destroying trees of the infidel.
 His ideas influenced Egyptian Islamist extremist groups, and Ayman al-Zawahiri, later the leader of al-Qaeda.

 During the Soviet invasion of Afghanistan, and although it was predominantly Sunni, Afghanistan's Shiite population took arms against the Communist government and allied Soviet forces and the nation's Sunnis and were collectively referred to as the Afghan Mujahideen.
 Shiite jihadists in Afghanistan were known as the Tehran Eight and received support from the Iranian government in fighting the Communist Afghan government and allied Soviet forces in Afghanistan.

 Terrorism

 Many Muslims, including scholars like al-Qaradawi and Sayyid Tantawi, denounced Islamic terrorist attacks against civilians, seeing them as contrary to rules of jihad that prohibit targeting noncombatants.
 After the September 11 attacks in 2001, the United States blamed Saudi Arabian Osama bin Laden and the Taliban in Afghanistan, triggering bin Laden, who in turn on October 7 issued a televised message, declaring "Allah had blessed a vanguard group of Muslims, the spearhead of Islam, to destroy America."
 American and British forces were deployed around Afghanistan, and Mullah Mohammad Omar, also the Commander to the Faithful of the Islamic Emirate of Afghanistan, in turn called the world's Muslims to join him in jihad.
+Justifying violence can be seen as incitement and mitigated with deradicalization.